JoLuRe/10Question-form-XPath/README.md

 JS enforces answering each question, provided that we are within the time limit

-If time runs out, auto-correction is triggered no matter how many questions are or are not answered.
+If time runs out, auto-correction is triggered no matter how many questions are answered or not.

 See the **doc**umentation folder for a detailed list of all micro-tasks included in this project.
 _Master_ branch is minified while _Indented_ branch is indented.
 Both branches are checked and validated